oconnor0/BeaconRoad/CoreRules.md

 **Lesser (1):** *Battered, Drained, Distracted, Scared, Confused.*

-Harm like "Drained" or “Exhausted” can be a good fallback consequence if there's nothing else threatening a PC (like when they spend all night Studying those old books, looking for any clues to their enemy's weaknesses before he strikes).
+Harm like "Drained" or "Exhausted" can be a good fallback consequence if there's nothing else threatening a PC (like when they spend all night Studying those old books, looking for any clues to their enemy's weaknesses before he strikes).

 # Resistance & Armor